Basics of protecting honour, dignity, and business reputation

 The courts have repeatedly emphasized the need for a clear distinction between the concepts of “factual statement” and “evaluative judgment.”

-The difference is that a “factual statement” is a report of events or circumstances that can be verified for accuracy.
+The difference is that a “factual statement” is a report of events or circumstances that can be verified for truthfulness.
 In turn, an “evaluative judgment” is the personal opinion of the author of the information, an assessment or impression that cannot be proven to be true or false.
 The requirement to prove the truthfulness of evaluative judgments is unenforceable and violates freedom of expression as such.

 Let us illustrate the difference between these concepts with an example for better understanding.